garybuckle/garybuckleblog/_posts/coding.md

 ### What is meant by Coding?

+- Coding is writing a series of instructions that your computer can understand.
+The computer will then do something using those instructions.
+That's a very obtuse description, there are many different ways you can code on a computer however...
-1. I am going to concentrate here on Web Development.
+- I am going to concentrate here on Web Development.
 You can create your own web pages and make them look and behave exactly how you want using something HTML and CSS.
 It's a nice place to start.
-2. You can even host your own local web server and serve out your pages from there, just likre they do on the real internet.
+- You can even host your own local web server and serve out your pages from there, just likre they do on the real internet.
-3. You will understand more about what is happening when you are browsing other people's websites because you will haver built your own.
+- You will understand more about what is happening when you are browsing other people's websites because you will haver built your own.
-4. When you learn to code you learn a lot about structure and process, about what it means to set up a layout or design a page.
+- When you learn to code you learn a lot about structure and process, about what it means to set up a layout or design a page.
 Orchestrate the way the page behaves and interacts with the user.
-5. You might get a career out of it.
+- You might get a career out of it.
-6. It's fun!...it really is!
+- It's fun!...it really is!

 ## Where do I start?

+> In the beginner's mind there are many possibilities, but in the expert's mind there are few.

-> At the beginning, always start at the beginning.
+- At the beginning, always start at the beginning.
 You might be tempted to kick off with Android or iOS programming and if you do that's fine.
-Personally I think it's good to start by walking before you run, if not you will at some point realise that you missed the essentials of walking.
+Personally I think it's good to start by walking before you run, if not, you will at some point realise that you missed the essentials of walking.
 You will have to recap it again at some stage.

-There are many blogs, articles and posts that will help you in your journey to become a programmer.
+- There are many blogs, articles and posts that will help you in your journey to become a programmer.
 I am just highlighting my experiences, I will list them out later in the article but if I missed one or two out and you discover a few interesting ones then [let me know](mailto:"buckle,g@mac.com")

 No Drama!